LorenzoOlearo/LorenzoOlearo.github.io/_pages/home.md

 profile:
   align: right
-  image: propic-collodio-bw.jpg
+  image: eccv24.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info: Presenting my Master's thesis work at KGM@ECCV24.

-news: false # includes a list of news items
+news: yes # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---